How to Switch Payroll Providers in 6 Steps

 After finalizing your decision, you’ll want to take time to get all the information transferred and checked, get your employees up to speed, and make sure data is correct and integrations in place before officially moving over.
 While you may want to jump right in, it’s important to make the transition as smooth as possible for your team and your employees.

-When Is the Best Time to Switch to a New Payroll Provider?
+When to Switch to a New Payroll Provider

 Switching payroll providers involves transferring a lot of historical and employee information.
 With the advent of cloud technology, this is much easier, so if you are moving from a cloud-based system to another cloud-based system, you can switch at any time.
-However, in general, the best times to change are at the end of the year or the end of the quarter.
+However, in general, the best time to switch payroll providers is either at the end of the year or the end of the quarter.

 Step 4: Arrange Setup With Your New Payroll Service